ropensci-org/makeregistry/README.md

 makeregistry::create_registry(cm = "raw_cm.json",
                               outpat = "registry.json")

-# find some way to upload the that to roweb2
+# find some way to upload raw_cm.json and registry.json to the roregistry repo.
 ```